Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Uniform estimates for elliptic operators

 \subsection{Uniform \texorpdfstring{\boldsymbol{$R$}}{R}-sectoriality}

-As a preparation for Section~\ref{Subsec: S2 bdd}, we show $R$-sectoriality for the operator $B + \shift$, with $R$-bound uniform in the quantified parameters from Agreement~\ref{Agreement: fix constants}.
+As a preparation for Section~\ref{Subsec: S2 bdd}, we show $R$-sectoriality for the set of operators $\{ B + \shift \SetSep B\in \cC \}$, where $\cC$ consists of all operators associated with coefficients in $\E(\Lambda, \lambda, \eps, \M)$, and where the $R$-bound only depends on the quantified parameters from Agreement~\ref{Agreement: fix constants}.
 For further background on $R$-boundedness and $R$-sectoriality, the reader can consult~\cite{KW}.